Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 He has aspirations of being a head coach.
 And although his time at Clemson and playing for Swinney did not end the way he wanted it to, he still admires the Tigers’ head coach.

-“You study the way he runs his program from afar and there’s so many concepts and so many things that resonate with me and things that if I ever have the opportunity to be a head coach one day I want to employ a lot of those same things,” Korn said.
+“You study the way he runs his program from afar and there’s so many concepts and so many things that resonate with me and things that, if I ever have the opportunity to be a head coach one day, I want to employ a lot of those same things,” Korn said.
 “I think as a coach you’re kind of always wired to take a little bit from this guy and a little bit from this guy and try to make it your own.
 But there’s a lot of the same concepts that he does and the way he builds a team and the family environment.
 Those are the things I want in a program.”

-At 29 years old, Korn’s coaching career is just getting started.
+At 29 years old, Korn is just starting his coaching career.

-In his first five years he went from searching for a job as a grad assistant to being a position coach at the FBS level.
-Chadwell expects Korn to continue to climb up the ranks.
+In his first five years, he went from searching for a job as a grad assistant to being a position coach at the FBS level.
+Chadwell expects Korn to continue to climb the ranks.

 “I think he’ll be a coordinator or a FCS head coach within the next five years.
 I believe that.
-After that I think the sky’s the limit for him,” Chadwell said.
+After that, I think the sky’s the limit for him,” Chadwell said.
 “The way he works, the way he recruits, the way the kids play for him, he’s put himself in a position to continue to grow in the game. ...
-There’s no doubt in my mind he’s going to be a successful head coach one day because he has all the characteristics.
+There’s no doubt in my mind he’s going to be a successful head coach one day, because he has all the characteristics.
 I’m hoping he just takes me along for the ride.”

 Swinney, who regularly sees Korn at coaching events and occasionally exchanges text messages with him, agrees with Chadwell’s assessment.